pauljor1499/pauljor1499/README.md

 **About Me:**
 </br>
-I am a fourth-year Information Technology student who is goal-oriented and efficient.</br>I am eager to learn on new technology</br>
-and want to share my knowledge and experiences for the progression of world.
+I am a fourth-year Information Technology student who is goal-oriented and efficient.</br>I am eager to learn on new technology and want to share my knowledge and experiences to make the world better.

 </br>